joshmorel/joshmorel.ca_pelican_old/content/deploy-nextcloud.rst

 Background
 ----------

-So far in this series, we have covered how to `install a Nextcloud server on a VM <{filename}/install-nextcloud-dev-vm.rst>`_ and how to `sync files across clients on multiple devices <{filename}/nextcloud-clients.rst>`_.
+So far in this series, we have covered how to `install a Nextcloud <{filename}/install-nextcloud-dev-vm.rst>`_ and `sync files across clients on multiple devices <{filename}/nextcloud-clients.rst>`_ in a sandbox environment.
 This was all very good for becoming comfortable in the installation & basic usage of Nextcloud but we still don't have anything providing value.

 In this article we'll deploy to production so that by the end we'll have a secure, private sync-n-share application over which we have a high degree of control.